 A. MCCA represents 27 campuses and 11 college systems across the state of Minnesota.

 A. Member institutions, in the fall of 2014, served over 13,000 students, offering programs from the certificate/diploma level through graduate degrees.

 A. On average:

-A. Ninety percent of career college students depend on some form of financial aid, compared to 82% for all Minnesota college students.
-Approximately 45% of students at MCCA member schools qualify for the Minnesota state grant, 55% qualify for federal grants and 64% qualify for federal subsidized loans.
+A. Sixty percent of career college students have an Expected Family Contribution of $0.
+Approximately 60% of students at MCCA member schools qualify for the Minnesota state grant.

 A. They are: